 Nonsexual massage, that is.
 Not that there isn’t more precise terminology for different kinds of massage, including the erotic variety.
 Chinese is a highly euphemistic language, and you have to think in terms of peeling an onion to get at the meaning of something.
 There’s no general term for a “handjob,” for instance, apart from the amusing idiom da feiji, “shoot the airplane.”
 Even this term is rarely uttered, and the closest neutral stand-in expression, such as might be printed on a parlor’s menu of services, is the catch-all tuiyou, “pushing oil,” or an oil massage.
 When the catch-all “Spa”—which out front designates a ladies beauty or body-care center—appears in Roman letters next to a massage service on the menu, it too denotes the erotic.

-But an oil massage does not necessarily entail a handjob.
-You might end up with just a polite Swedish massage in your disposable shorts, and your masseuse will act offended if you hint at having expected more than that.
-Or it may in fact be more than that, the shorts yanked down, the prostate intensively worked and the genitals folded into the treatment (with or without ejaculation), the penis simply being another limb that gets rubbed as a matter of course.
-The most undesirable outcome, on the other hand, is the indifferent handjob that’s over in five minutes, without even a massage.
+An oil massage does not necessarily entail a handjob.
+You might end up with just a polite Swedish massage in your disposable underwear, and your masseuse will act offended if you hint at having expected more than that.
+Or it may in fact be more than that, the shorts yanked down, the prostate intensively worked and the genitals folded into the treatment, the penis merely being another limb that gets rubbed as a matter of course, ejaculation or not.
+The most undesirable outcome, on the other hand, is the indifferent handjob that’s over in five minutes sans rubdown.